-- function 1: secure communication between the probe and GCenter through an IPSEC tunnel in order to: - escalate information such as files, alerts, metadata, and so on, derived from analysing the monitored flows - report information on the health of the probe to GCenter - control the probe analysis rules, signatures, and so on. - function 2: remote administration through the SSH protocol with access: - to the probe's command line interface (CLI) - To the graphical setup/configuration menu (deprecated)
+- Function 1: secure communication between the probe and GCenter through an IPSEC tunnel in order to: - Escalate information such as files, alerts, metadata, and so on, derived from analysing the monitored flows - Report information on the health of the probe to GCenter - Control the probe analysis rules, signatures, and so on. - Function 2: remote administration through the SSH protocol with access: - To the probe's command line interface (CLI) - To the graphical setup/configuration menu (deprecated)

-In single-interface configuration, these functions are supported by the gcp0 interface only
+In single-interface configuration, these functions are supported by the gcp0 interface only.
+In dual-interface configuration:

-- function 1 is handled by interface gcp0 - function 2 is handled by interface gcp1.
+- Function 1 is handled by interface gcp0 - Function 2 is handled by interface gcp1

-Configuration of the gcp0 and gcp1 network interfaces
+1.3.2.3.1 Configuration of the gcp0 and gcp1 network interfaces

-For more information on these interfaces and their configuration, refer to the section $Network\ interfaces\ gcp0\ and\ gcp1$.
+For more information on these interfaces and their configuration, refer to the section Network interfaces gcp0 and gcp1.

-1.3.2.4 capture and monitoring interfaces
+1.3.2.4 Capture and monitoring interfaces